-The Preserve is an integral component of a larger network of protected public conservation and recreation lands within the local and regional area (Figure 3).
+The Preserve is an integral component of a larger network of protected public conservation and recreation lands within the local and regional area.
 The Preserve adds approximately 9,881 acres to the network of protected conservation land in the region.
-Conservation lands surrounding the Preserve include the District managed Panasoffkee/Outlet Tract, Flying Eagle Preserve, Flying Eagle Ranch Conservation Easement, and Beville Ranch Conservation Easement, in addition to the Withlacoochee State Forest to the west and the Half Moon Wildlife Management Area to the northwest (Table 1).
+Conservation lands surrounding the Preserve include the District managed Panasoffkee/Outlet Tract, Flying Eagle Preserve, Flying Eagle Ranch Conservation Easement, and Beville Ranch Conservation Easement, in addition to the Withlacoochee State Forest to the west, and the Half Moon Wildlife Management Area to the northwest (Table 1).
 Together, these publicly owned lands are an integral component to protecting the region's water quality, supply, and storage while also providing habitat for native flora and fauna.
 These lands provide vital expanses of core wildlife habitat and natural areas which provide important strategic ecological networks.
-The connection of the Preserve to the Lake also allows it to function as a link in a larger network of lands within the Withlacoochee River system.
+The relationship between the Preserve and the Lake allows it to function as a part of a larger network of lands within the Withlacoochee River system.
 The network of conservation lands within 20 miles of the Preserve are summarized in Figure 3 below.